ads91/riskengine/README.md

 The risk engine will derive the port name to listen to incoming pricing requests from the "PORT" OS environment variable.
 If this doesn't exist, it'll default to 8080.

-In order to make a pricing request (assuming you've followed the guidelines outlined below for pricing request format and constraints) we need to make a post request (can use the Postman application) to the ../price end-point.
+In order to make a pricing request (assuming you've followed the guidelines outlined below for pricing request format and constraints) we need to make a post request (can use the Postman application) to the price end-point.
 For example, assuming we're running this on our local host, we should hit the following end-point with our JSON pricing request

     localhost:8080/price